 Revelation 11:1-3 – I was given a reed like a measuring rod and was told, “Go and measure the temple of God and the altar, with its worshipers.
 But exclude the outer court; do not measure it, because it has been given to the Gentiles.
 They will trample on the holy city for 42 months.
 And I will appoint my two witnesses, and they will prophesy for 1,260 days, clothed in sackcloth.”

 1. The wicked will be judged – Judgment of the wicked is one of the key themes throughout the prophets and indeed throughout the whole Bible.
-What passages can you think of which talk about the judgment of the wicked?
-Psalms 1 is one such passage which shows the difference between the righteous and the wicked.
-The righteous will be like a tree firmly planted by water, bu the wicked are like chafe.
+What passages can you think of that talk about the judgment of the wicked?
+Psalms 1 is one such passage that shows the difference between the righteous and the wicked.
+The righteous will be like a tree firmly planted by water, but the wicked are like chaff.

 Sinful people think that God is far away and that they will never be caught or punished for their sins.
 But their fate is certain.
 Though they do not see God, He is there nonetheless.
 His holiness demands that their sinful deeds be punished.